openintents/openintents/NotePad/readme.txt

 ---------------------------------------------------------
 release: 1.1.4
 date: 2009-??
-- Add search system-wide search (has to be activated in home > settings > search > searchable items >
+- add search system-wide search (has to be activated in home > settings > search > searchable items >
   OI Notepad).
-- Add full-text search within notepad.
+- add full-text search within notepad.
-- Add filter for tags in list of notes.
+- add filter for tags in list of notes.
-- Don't change modification time when only viewing note.
+- don't change modification time when only viewing note.
-- Preference for font size.
+- new preference for font size.
-- Support external themes.
+- support external themes.
+- set theme optionally for all lists.
 - translations: Finnish, Korean, Lao, Romanian

 ---------------------------------------------------------